dualra1n/dualra1n/README.md

     --jail_palera1n     Use this only when you already jailbroken with semitethered palera1n to avoid disk errors.

     --jailbreak         Jailbreak the dualbooted iOS with Pogo.
 Usage :  ./dualboot.sh --jailbreak 14.3

+    --odyssey           this will install the jailbreak of odyssey. ./dualboot.sh --jailbreak 13.7 --odyssey

     --taurine           Jailbreak dualbooted iOS with Taurine.
 Usage: ./dualboot.sh --jailbreak 14.3 --taurine